-- The availability of P-JTAG, SWD, 4-bit trace or 16-bit trace, F-JTAG FPGA debug or CMSIS-DAP FPGA debug depends upon the design which you implement in the FPGA. - CMSIS-DAP debug accesses the FPGA on the same bus as P-JTAG/SWD. - The V2M-MPS2 motherboard requires motherboard configuration controller firmware version 2.0.1 or later to support CMSIS-DAP.
+- The availability of P-JTAG, SWD, 4-bit trace or 16-bit trace, F-JTAG FPGA debug or CMSIS-DAP FPGA debug depends on the design which you implement in the FPGA. - CMSIS-DAP debug accesses the FPGA on the same bus as P-JTAG/SWD. - The MPS2 and MPS2+ FPGA Prototyping Boards require Motherboard Configuration Controller (MCC) firmware version 2.0.1 or later to support CMSIS-DAP.